AtenDesignGroup/NEON-Data-Skills/tutorials/Other/version-control/version-control-github/git06/git06.md

 ---
 syncID: 41d7fc9adf1640839b4b117591110db8
 title: "Git 06: Sync GitHub Repos with Pull Requests"
-description: "This tutorial covers how to submit a pull request to a repository that you don't have direct push access to in order to suggest changes to content."
+description: "Test - This tutorial covers how to submit a pull request to a repository that you don't have direct push access to in order to suggest changes to content."
 dateCreated: 2016-05-06
 authors: Megan A. Jones
 contributors: